Caltech-IPAC/firefly_client/docs/index.rst

 a Python interface to Firefly's Javascript API.
-This document contains examples of how to start a ``FireflyClient`` instance with details about the server location, and how to use the instance to upload and display astronomical images, tables and catalogs.
+This document contains examples of how to start a ``FireflyClient`` instance with details about the server location, and how to use the instance to upload and display astronomical images, tables and charts.

 .. _firefly_client-using: